DocumentationBook/SphinxDocumentation/docs/_sources/tutorial/rest/headers.rst.txt

 #######

 Each HTML section has its own header.
 The headers can be of different levels marked up in HTML as <H1>, <H2>, and so on.
-In reST, the corresponding headers a marked up as described in the following sections.
+In reST, the corresponding headers are marked up as described in the following sections.

 Syntax